MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/03-configure-data-model-in-power-bi-desktop.md

      ![Picture 362](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image43.png)

-1. In the **Fields** pane, notice that the date hierarchies are no longer available.
+1. In the **Data** pane, notice that the date hierarchies are no longer available.

      ![Picture 363](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image45.png)